-So, whether you’re looking for a visit from the world’s latest superhero (our very own Bookman!), an opportunity to learn more about well-loved characters through drawing and illustration or some magical ways of inspiring pupils to tell their own tales, you’ll find something to suit you here! read on to find out more about our World Book Day 2018 – School Workshops and Visits here.
+So, whether you’re looking for a visit from the world's latest superhero (our very own Bookman!), an opportunity to learn more about well-loved characters through drawing and illustration or some magical ways of inspiring pupils to tell their own tales, you’ll find something to suit you here! read on to find our more about our World Book Day 2018 - School Workshops and Visits here!

 Among the World Book Day 2018 - School Workshops and Visits you can choose from are ...